Policies

 Certas Energy is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified, you can be assured that it will only be used in accordance with this privacy statement.

-Certas Energy may change this policy from time to time by updating this page.
+Certas Energy may on occasion change this policy by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.

-• other relevant personal information (e.g. date of birth)
+– Other relevant personal information (e.g. date of birth, proof of identity);

-• where you visit our retail sites, offices or depots, CCTV footage of you (the existence of CCTV equipment will be identified on each relevant site)
+where you visit our retail sites, offices or depots, video footage or images of you (the existence of CCTV equipment will be identified on each relevant site);

 Ordinarily we will be the party collecting your information directly from you.
 However, there may be situations where this information is obtained by us from third parties.
 Examples of this would include:

-• from publicly available sources (e.g. the electoral roll)
+– From publicly available sources (e.g. including but not limited to the electoral roll)

 We require this information to understand your needs and provide you with a better service.
 In particular, we require it for the following reasons:

-• periodically send promotional emails or SMS messages about new products, special offers or other information which we think you may find interesting using the contact details which you have provided
+– Periodically send promotional emails or SMS messages about new products, special offers or other information which we think you may find interesting using the contact details which you have provided.
+More details about our direct marketing activities and advertising on websites and mobile applications is given below;

-• contract with a third party engineer or haulage company to provide our services to you
+– Contract with a third party engineer, installer or haulage company to provide our services to you;

 Where we share personal information for these purposes, we put in place controls to ensure that your personal information is only used for the purpose for which we’re sharing it (e.g. to install a new oil storage tank for you).
 Where we want to allow third parties to process or control your personal information for reasons other than those set out above, we will inform you of this and, if necessary, seek your consent to share such information with them.